UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

+---
+uid: Kaleidoscope-ch2
+---

 # 2. Kaleidoscope: Implementing the parser
 The chapter 2 sample doesn't actually generate any code.
 Instead it focuses on the general structure of the samples and parsing of the language.
 The sample for this chapter enables all language features to allow exploring the language and how it is parsed to help better understand the rest of the chapters better.
 It is hoped that users of this library find this helpful.

-The LUbiquity.NET.Llvm version of Kaleidoscope leverages ANTLR4 to parse the language into a parse tree.
+The Ubiquity.NET.Llvm version of Kaleidoscope leverages ANTLR4 to parse the language into a parse tree.
 This has several advantages including logical isolation of the parsing and code generation.
 Additionally, it provides a single formal definition of the grammar for the language.
 Understanding the language grammar from reading the LVM tutorials and source was a difficult task since it isn't